toolforge/buildservice/README.md

 We will need to get a specific k8s version (1.21.6 is the current toolforge version when writing this, you might want to double check):
  - `minikube start --kubernetes-version=v1.21.6`

+ If you are running other minikube clusters on your machine, you can start a new one, called minikube2 in this example, like so:
+  - `minikube start -p minikube2 --kubernetes-version=v1.21.6`

+  You may also need to change the ip address in buildservice/deploy/devel/auth-patch.yaml before deploying.
+See instructions inside the file.

 ### Setup admission controller (optional)
 If you want to do a full stack test, you'll need to deploy the buildpack admission controller too, for that follow the instructions [here](https://github.com/toolforge/buildpack-admission-controller).
 **NOTE**: might be faster to build the buildpack admission controller image locally instead of pulling it.